iridiumblue/roc-star/README.md

         #...

-A complete working example can be found here, [example.py](https://github.com/iridiumblue/roc-star/blob/master/example.py)
+A complete working example can be found here, [example.py](https://github.com/iridiumblue/roc-star/blob/master/example.py) For a faster jump-star you can fork this kernel on Kaggle : https://www.kaggle.com/iridiumblue/roc-star

 Below we chart the performance of roc-star against the same model using BCE.
 Experience shows that roc-star can often simply be swapped into any model using BCE with a good chance at a performance increase.